-However, if the requirements files change, it is important that you rebuild the app container for those packages to be installed.
-This is something that could happen when switching between feature branches, or when pulling updates from the remote.
+However, if the Pipfile.lock changes, it is important that you rebuild the app container for those packages to be installed.
+This is something that could happen when switching between feature branches; when installing new dependencies during development; or when pulling updates from the remote.

 '''

 stop the app

 $ docker-compose stop

 remove the app container

 $ docker-compose rm app

 rebuild the app container

-$ docker-compose build app
+$ docker-compose build app # under some circumstances, you may need to use the --no-

+-> cache switch, e.g. upstream changes to packages the app requires

 start the app

-$ docker-compose up -d
+$ docker-compose up -d db app

 '''